dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:pool:hydrate`

-Gets active scratch org from devhub pool and deletes all the scratch orgs
+Deletes the pooled scratch orgs from the Scratch Org Pool

 ```
 USAGE